Hoffberger Center Resources and Opportunities

 Launched in spring 2022, the Hoffberger Ethics Fellowship is a faculty position with activities that include participating in the life and mission of the Center, enriching the curricular development of IDIS 302 Ethical Issues in Business and Society, teaching philosophy classes, and advancing the development of the Hoffberger Library.

-The fellowship position is a full-time spring semester appointment, ideal for a philosophy postdoc, advanced ABD candidate, or early career candidate in between appointments.
+The fellowship position is a full-time limited term appointment, ideal for a philosophy postdoc, advanced ABD candidate, or early career candidate.
 The fellowship is designed to be a source of continuing fresh ideas and diverse perspectives for the benefit of the Center and The University of Baltimore community.

 The Hoffberger Center supports student assistant positions and other awards for students who pursue an interest in the study of ethics.
 Students are selected on the basis of their academic credentials along with a commitment and skills for advancing the mission of the Center.

 The Hoffberger Center awards small faculty grants to support Center programming and scholarship.

 The Center collaborates with a vital network of ethics centers around the United States and globally.
 For example, in 2022, directors Steven Scalet and Joshua Kassner led a panel discussion with Portland State University Professor Monica Mueller on “Lessons and Collaborations for Revitalizing and Creating an Ethics Center” at the 31st Annual APPE International Conference, as well as participation in the APPE “Ethics Center Directors Summit.”
 In 2023, they led a panel at the 32nd Annual APPE International Conference on “Integrating an Ethics Center with Academic Curriculum”.